tldraw/tldraw/apps/vscode/README.md

 ## License

+The code in this repository is available under the MIT license.

-The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/master/LICENSE.md).
-This license does not permit commercial use.
-To purchase a commercial license or learn more, please fill out [this form](https://forms.gle/PmS4wNzngnbD3fb89).
+The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

+You can use tldraw in commercial or non-commercial projects so long as you preserve the "Made with tldraw" watermark.
+To remove the watermark, purchase a [business license](https://staging.tldraw.dev/#pricing).
+For more information, visit [tldraw.dev](https://tldraw.dev).

 ## Trademarks